godotengine/godot/modules/limboai/README.md

 - **GDExtension:** LimboAI can be [used as extension](https://limboai.readthedocs.io/en/latest/getting-started/gdextension.html).
 Custom engine builds are not necessary.

-- **Demo + Tutorial:** Check out our extensive demo project, which includes a tutorial providing an introduction to behavior trees with examples.
+- **Demo + Tutorial:** Check out our extensive demo project, which includes an introduction to behavior trees using examples.

 ## Getting LimboAI